The Adventures of Sanmao the Waif

-The Adventures of Sanmao the Waif (also known as The Winter of Three Hairs, Wanderings of Three-Hairs the Orphan or An Orphan on the Streets) (三毛流浪记) is a 1949 Chinese film released by Kunlun Film Company, directed by Zhao Ming and Yan Gong, and written by Yang Hansheng, Chen Baichen, and Li Tianji.
-The 1949 film is based on the Sanmao comic, created by Zhang Leping in 1935 and features the well-known Chinese cultural symbol of child poverty, Sanmao (meaning "three hairs"), a homeless orphan boy.
+The Adventures of Sanmao the Waif (also known as The Winter of Three Hairs, Wanderings of Three-Hairs the Orphan or An Orphan on the Streets) (三毛流浪记 (San Mao liu lang ji)) is a 1949 Chinese film produced by Kunlun Film Company, directed by Zhao Ming and Yan Gong, and written by Yang Hansheng, Chen Baichen, and Li Tianji.
+The 1949 film is based on the Sanmao comic, created by Zhang Leping in 1935, which features the well-known Chinese cultural symbol of child poverty, Sanmao (meaning "three hairs"), a homeless orphan boy.
 The film, which stars Wang Longji, follows Sanmao through his adventures surviving and meeting new people on the streets of Shanghai.
 The film notably works to counterbalance the tragic story of Sanmao with humor and comedy.
 Sanmao's visual image of a small boy with a big head and three hairs is well known amongst Chinese people both old and young.

 Plot

 The film begins in Old Shanghai with a homeless orphan named Sanmao (Three Hairs).
 Constantly battling hunger and coldness, he sleeps in garbage carts and eats anything he can find.
 He tries to mimic the actions of other homeless children, earning money by selling newspapers and picking up cigarette butts.
 However, without any parents or a family, he has no one to teach him how to survive or succeed.

 Sanmao comes across a group of street urchins who - after an initial fight - take him in and look out for him, while working together.
 The little earnings that he manages to make still have to be given to their “Little Boss.”
 Though Sanmao finds camaraderie and friendship with the group of homeless children, he still envies the children who can attend school and who have parents who will buy anything for them.
 However he stays optimistic and resilient, and works hard.

 On Children's Day, Sanmao is intrigued by celebratory parades in the street.
 He hears announcers shouting that children are the future of the nation and claiming that all children should have rights to good health, education, warmth, comfort and should be loved, protected, and respected.
 But ironically Sanmao and his homeless friends are beaten and chased away from the celebration by policemen when they attempt to join the Boy Scouts marching in the parade.